fdervisi/IaC-overview/README.md

 # Infrastructure as Code (IaC) with Terraform: A Comprehensive Guide

-Infrastructure as Code (IaC) is a key practice in the world of DevOps, allowing infrastructure provisioning through code.
-This makes infrastructure reproducible, scalable, and maintainable.
-Terraform, by HashiCorp, stands out as one of the most popular IaC tools, supporting numerous cloud platforms and services.
+Infrastructure as Code (IaC) is a pivotal practice in the modern DevOps landscape.
+It paves the way for provisioning infrastructure through code, turning the infrastructure into something reproducible, scalable, and maintainable.
+Among the myriad of IaC tools available, Terraform by HashiCorp stands tall, offering support for a plethora of cloud platforms and services.

-This guide is designed to give you a step-by-step instruction on how to transition from a flat, hardcoded, unscalable structure to a modular design that follows best practices.
-By the end of this guide, we'll also delve into using the Terraform Cloud Development Kit (CDKtf) and discuss the unique benefits it brings to the table.
+This guide aims to walk you through a transformation journey: starting from a flat, hardcoded, unscalable structure, gradually evolving into a modular design that aligns with best practices.
+As a consistent theme throughout this guide, we will be provisioning the same basic infrastructure on both AWS and Azure.
+This consistent reference point will make it easier for you to track the changes, witnessing firsthand how the code refines and enhances from one section to the next.
+By the culmination of this guide, we'll also explore the Terraform Cloud Development Kit (CDKtf) and shed light on the distinct advantages it offers.

+Join us on this transformative journey, as we navigate the intricacies of Infrastructure as Code, making it more efficient, modular, and powerful with each step.

 ## What Will We Deploy?
 Throughout this guide, we'll be deploying the following components in both AWS and Azure: